kiariendegwa/deep-reinforcement-learning-1/p3_collab-compet/Report.md

 * Batch size: 256
 * Replay buffer: 10000
 * Weight decay: 0
-### Overall system hyper-parameters

 ## Final trained algorithm curves

 ## Future improvements:
-* Prioritized experience replay
+* Prioritized experience replay:

+  This could improve convergence speed.

-* Further Hyper-parameter tuning
+* Further Hyper-parameter tuning:

+  There are a lot of hyper-parameters in this model.
+Maybe using some metalearning approach could be used to solve this.